I am opening up this coaching blog to several of the top clinical experts and diverse private practice therapists around the U.S. and world.

 1. Diversify your practice and create multiple income streams, active, passive and leveraged to avoid professional burn out and to meet your financial goals.
 What does this mean?

 A solo private practice is an example of an active income stream in that the therapist must be present with the client in order to make their fee.
-Leveraged income is when the therapist takes about the same amount of time, supporting more individuals, thus increases their income for that time.
+Leveraged income is when the therapist takes approximately the same amount of time, supporting more individuals, thus increases their income for that time.
 For example, group therapy, workshops, paid webinars, and paid speaking engagements are examples of leveraged income streams.
+Additional tip: If you are going to start facilitating group therapy, please be sure to have your procedures, policies and forms in place.
+You can read important and practical tips about starting a therapy group here.

 2. Invest in a really good website that is rich in unique solid content, written in your own style, that is easy to navigate, is attractive, and speaks to your ideal client.
 You should be writing directly to your client's pain points and heart.